roksolar/WIER-PA2/README.md

 Application runs out of the box, so dont move tests or scripts.
 Scripts prints out extracted data in json format.

 TEST ROADRUNNER
+In the file road_runner.py in line 7 and 8 you should change files parameters.
+Then just run python road_runner.py in cmd.